cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 HelloWorld
 ==========

-A Simple HelloWorld App that's written using CDAP
+A Simple HelloWorld App that's written using CDAP.
+It introduces how Stream,Dataset, Flow and Procedure are used in an CDAP application.

 Purchase
 ========
+This example demonstrates use of each of the CDAP elements: Streams, Flows, Flowlets, Datasets, Queries, Procedures, MapReduce Jobs, Workflows, and Custom Services in a single Application.

- - Receives Events from a PurchaseStream about Purchases in the format "X bought Y apples for $Z" and a processes them and stores it in a ``purchases dataset``
+ - PurchaseFlow Receives Events from a PurchaseStream about Purchases in the format "X bought Y apples for $Z", processes them and stores it in a ``purchases dataset``.
  - A Mapreduce Job reads the ``purchase dataset`` , creates a purchase history object and stores them in a ``history dataset``
  - Procedure and Ad-hoc SQL query support enables to query the ``history dataset`` to discover the purchase history